i1li/PyHTCC_web/README.md

 For state persistence both the browser version, and the "no UI" jsdom version, use a file created by the Flask server: `app_state.json`, saved in the project directory.

+### External Changes
+Changes made from outside this app, (from the official app, or buttons on the thermostat), are detected and run through the hysteresis function, then placed on temporary hold for an hour.
+After an hour from latest external change, scheduled settings resume.

 ### What is Hysteresis?
 <a href="https://search.brave.com/search?q=hvac+deadband+hysteresis&source=web&summary=1&summary_og=391a2b9ee4a6faf7cb0377">Hysteresis (AKA deadband)</a> is the amount of degrees away from the setpoint allowed between active & rest cycles.